filecoin-project/boost-docs/experimental-features/http-retrieval.md

 # HTTP Retrieval

-Boost is introducing a new binary, `boosted-http`, with release v1.2.0-rc2.
+Boost is introducing a new binary, `booster-http`, with release v1.2.0-rc2.
 This binary can be run alongside the `boostd` market process in order to serve retrievals over http.&#x20;

 Currently, there is no payment method or security integrated in the new binary.
 It can be run with any stable release of `boostd` and can also be run on a separate machine from the `boostd` process.